-In my interview with Dr. Larry Rosen, a psychologist and author of iDisorder: Understanding Our Obsession With Technology and Overcoming Its Hold On Us ($14.75 at Amazon), he recommended setting clear limits for technology, particularly at dinnertime–absolutely no technology (adults or children) at the table.
+In my interview with Larry Rosen, Ph.D., a psychologist and author of iDisorder: Understanding Our Obsession with Technology and Overcoming Its Hold on Us, he recommended setting clear limits for technology, particularly at dinnertime—absolutely no technology (adults or children) at the table.
 He also recommends weekly family meetings starting with kids as young as age three.
 Sit on the floor with your kids, at their eye level.
-Ask them questions about technology: what is your favorite game?
+Ask them questions about technology: What is your favorite game?
 Ask them about online teasing.
-“Parents have to be absolutely non-judgmental in their responses,” Rosen says, “the goal is to develop family trust so that as kids grow older, and things like cyber bullying do come up, kids feel comfortable sharing.”
+“Parents have to be absolutely nonjudgmental in their responses,” Rosen says.
+“The goal is to develop family trust so that as kids grow older, and things like cyber-bullying do come up, kids feel comfortable sharing.”

 2. Set specific windows of time when technology is allowed at home.

-The American Academy of Pediatrics and the White House Task Force on Childhood Obesity recommend keeping children under the age of two as screen-free as possible, and limiting screen time for older children.
+The American Academy of Pediatrics and the White House Task Force on Childhood Obesity recommend keeping children under the age of two as screen-free as possible and limiting screen time for older children.
 Too much screen time has been linked to poor sleep, a shorter attention span, and decreased physical activity.
-Personally, I allow my kids (ages four and five) to watch TV on certain days when they are exhausted (or I am!) for one hour, and I set stricter limits on interactive technology, like video games and apps, which are only allowed on airplanes.
+Personally, I allow my kids to watch TV on certain days when they are exhausted (or I am!) for one hour, and I set stricter limits on interactive technology, like video games and apps, which are only allowed on airplanes.

 3. Make your kids earn their time online.